YoussefEsmael/Football-Tracking-and-Analytics-System/README.md

 │
 └── reports/
     └── analysis_summary.txt
 📦 Installation
+bash
+Copy code
 git clone https://github.com/YoussefEsmael/Football-Tracking-and-Analytics-System.git
 cd Football-Tracking-and-Analytics-System
 pip install -r requirements.txt
 🔗 Model Access

-The trained YOLOv11 model used in this project can be accessed via the provided Google Drive link (add yours here):
+The trained YOLOv11 model used in this project can be accessed via Google Drive:

-Download Model from Google Drive
+👉 Download Model from Google Drive

+(Add your actual drive link above)

 ⚙️ Limitations

-Re-identification:
+🔁 Re-identification

-ReID occasionally assigns new IDs if a player disappears and reappears after several frames.
+ReID may assign new IDs if a player disappears and reappears after several frames.
 Fine-tuning this part can lead to even more stable analytics and richer statistics.

-Occlusion Handling:
+👥 Occlusion Handling
 Occlusions between players are handled very well — team classification remains accurate.
 In rare cases, one of the occluded players might be given a new ID.

 🏁 Summary
 This system provides an end-to-end football analytics pipeline that detects, tracks, classifies, and analyzes football match footage — generating insightful visual and numerical outputs that can assist analysts, coaches, and AI researchers in sports analytics.

-🧾 Author
+👨‍💻 Author
 Youssef Esmael
 📍 Egypt
 📧 ismmailmuhamed@gmail.com
+🔗 GitHub Profile

+🏅 Acknowledgements
+Ultralytics YOLO

+BoT-SORT

+TorchReID